 How To Repair RAM

+The RAMCHECK LX memory tester is a powerful tool for repairing defective DIMM and SODIMM modules by pinpointing the defect and identifying the defective chip.
 Of course, the first thing you need to do is test the suspect module to confirm that it is faulty.
 This takes just a few seconds with RAMCHECK LX.

 RAMCHECK LX will quickly identify the module's speed, size and type, and give a pass/fail message.
 RAMCHECK LX error messages also generally identify the relevant pins (circuit connections to the test socket) of the module being tested which are associated with the problem.
 It is designed to provide you with explicit error data to enable you to identify the defective component(s) on the module.

 You will need a good deal of practice with desoldering techniques.
 Nevertheless, a few minor problems, which are identified by RAMCHECK, can be repaired with simple tools.
 A short between an adjacent pin may be caused by a small piece of metallic debris, which is stuck between two chips.
 You "repair" the module in this case with an Exacto knife or a watchmaker's fine screwdriver by simply removing the debris.
 If you use RAMCHECK in the production shop, you should be able to easily replace the module's components.

 Repairing memory does involve a fair amount of work, but

-New structure analysis for RAMCHECK test results - important for memory module repair.
+Structure analysis for RAMCHECK test results - important for memory module repair.